 About the site

 This is a site for writers, readers and anyone interested in publishing, technology and what’s it’s like to be a professional wordsmith.
-I started writing here in December 2008 and the whole shebang used to be called Write for Your Life.
+I started writing here in December 2008 when the whole shebang used to be called Write for Your Life.

-I publish articles, interviews, videos, and co-host a weekly podcast, which is part of the marvellous 70Decibels network.
+I publish articles, interviews, videos, and co-host a weekly podcast, which is part of the marvellous 5by5 network.
 You’ll find plenty of advice and opinions throughout, which I hope you’ll think interesting and useful.